stom66/blender-dcltk-scene-slicer/README.md

 # Blender Decentraland Toolkit: Scene Slicer

-This is a Blender (3.6 or higher) plugin for partitioning a collection into a grid of tiles and exporting each tile as a glTF.
+This is a Blender (4.0 or higher) plugin for partitioning a collection of objects into a grid of tiles, and  exporting each tile as a glTF.

 It was written for use with the **Infinity Engine** in Decentraland - see the [Decentrally repository](https://github.com/decentraland-scenes/decentrally) for more information.